 - For the dishwasher supply, the nut and washer from the tee should be placed on the copper tubing.
 The tubing should then be inserted into the tee and tighten the nut.

-- The dishwasher could be placed on its back on the floor.
-By using Teflon tape on the threads, the correct sized iron pipe to compression elbow in the water inlet must be installed.
+- The dishwasher may be placed on its back on the floor.
+By using Teflon tape on the threads, the correct sized iron pipe to suit the compression elbow in the water inlet must be installed.
 Before you set them aside, the compression nut and washer must be removed from the fitting.
 Install the drain hose on the dishwasher drain and tighten the clamp.
 Guiding the tube and hose into the correct place, set the dishwasher upright and slide it into the opening.